 How Much Does Window Installation Cost In Damascus?

 Window installation and replacement costs vary based on a number of factors, including the materials you choose, the number and size of the windows, and how difficult your windows are to access or install.
-On average, homeowners in Damascus will spend around $280 per window*.
+On average, Damascus homeowners should expect to spend about $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows